Is a stipend considered earned income?

 To claim the tax exemption, you must be a candidate for a degree at an eligible educational institution.
 The stipend must also not be contingent on providing services, such as teaching or research.
 If you're required to work in exchange for the stipend, the full amount is likely taxable.

 Certain government benefit stipends, like those provided by AmeriCorps or the Peace Corps, may also be tax-exempt.
 These programs often structure their stipends to meet the requirements for qualified scholarships or living allowances.
-But, it's important to review the specific terms of your program to determine the tax treatment.
+It's important to review the specific terms of your program to determine the tax treatment.

 Reporting stipend income